bram2w/baserow/docs/guides/baserow-docker-how-to.md

 Find below a list of FAQs and common operations when working with Baserow's docker environment.

-> Docker version 20.10.0 is the minimum required to build Baserow.
-Please check that
+> Docker version 19.03 is the minimum required to build Baserow.
+It is strongly
+> advised however that you install the latest version of Docker available: 20.10.
-> your docker is up to date by running `docker -v`.
+> Please check that your docker is up to date by running `docker -v`.

 See [baserow's docker api](../reference/baserow-docker-api.md) for the full details on what commands and environment variables baserow's docker-compose and docker image's